dfkaye/where.js/README.md

 #### jasmine

-Because jasmine also uses a try+catch approach, you do not need to specify jasmine as the test strategy *unless you want to intercept failing tests.*
+Because jasmine also uses a try+catch approach, you do not need to specify jasmine as the test strategy.

-Specify the jasmine strategy with one of the following:
+*To intercept failing tests*, however, you __must__ specify jasmine as the strategy, using one of the following:

 + `{ strategy: 'jasmine' }`
 + `{ jasmine: 1 }`